uros7251/uros7251.github.io/docs/_posts/2023-07-30-Keplers-problem.md

 $$\begin{align*}r\hat{r}\times \left(\dot{r}\hat{r}+r\dot{\theta}\hat{\theta}\right) &= h\hat{z} \\r^{2}\dot{\theta} &= h\end{align*}$$

-The product of the square of the distance and the angular velocity, which represents both the double sectoral velocity and the moment of momentum, is constant during motion.
+The product of the square of the distance and the angular velocity, which represents both double sectorial velocity and the moment of momentum, is constant during motion.
 The law of conservation of energy in cylindrical coordinates is:

 $$\begin{equation*}